Dmkk01/Machine-Learning-with-Python/README.md

 # Machine Learning with Python
-A series of machine learning topics implemented in Python using the sklearn library
+A series of machine learning topics implemented in Python using the sklearn library from one of the machine learning courses at Aalto University.

 ## Included topics
 - ### Components of Machine Learning